mtyler/jenkins-cookbook-library/README.md

 # jenkins-cookbook-pipeline

-A multi-purpose repo for testing and publishing cookbooks using Jenkins Docker containers
+A proof-of-concept, multi-purpose repo for testing and publishing cookbooks using Jenkins Docker containers

 ### ./jenkins-master